 |Botanical Name||Asclepias curassavica|

-|Common Name||Bloodflower, tropical milkweed, Mexican butterfly weed|
+|Common Name||Blood flower (bloodflower) tropical milkweed, Mexican butterfly weed|

 |Mature Size||3 ft. tall, 1–2 ft. wide|

-|Sun Exposure||Full, partial, shade|
+|Sun Exposure||Full, partial|

-|Bloom Time||Summer, fall|
+|Bloom Time||Early summer to fall|

 |Flower Color||Yellow, orange, red|

 |Hardiness Zones||9–11 (USDA); grown as annuals elsewhere|

 Recent research has shown the blood flower is a host for a parasite (Ophryocytis elektroscirrha) that can seriously weaken monarch butterfly populations.
 Further, this plant may be harmful to monarch butterfly migration patterns when grown in states with frost-free winters since the butterflies prefer to remain feeding on this plant rather than completing the migration.
 Ensure you are following all pruning recommendations for blood flower if you choose to grow it in warmer U.S. climates that are along established migration routes.
 Many authorities now recommend planting native milkweed species rather than blood flower.

 Blood flower is a low-maintenance plant that is very easy to grow.
 It will remain evergreen in zones 9 to 11, but readily grows as an annual in other regions.
 It generally grows well in any well-drained soil and in a full-sun location.